Zh3gh05t/Zh3gh05t.github.io/_tabs/about.md

 <div id="about-text"></div>

 <script>
-  const text = `I am a passionate cybersecurity 🔐 student who loves exploring, learning, and pushing my limits through challenges.
+  const text = `I am Zh3gh05t, a passionate cybersecurity 🔐 student who loves exploring, learning, and pushing my limits through challenges.
 Hacking, ethical security, and problem-solving fascinate me, and I am always looking for ways to improve my skills.

-I thrive on challenges, whether it’s solving Capture The Flag (CTF) problems, competitive programming, analyzing vulnerabilities, or developing creative security tools.
+I thrive on challenges, whether it’s solving Capture The Flag (CTF) problems, competitive programming, analyzing vulnerabilities, or developing creative tools.
 I enjoy learning from real-world scenarios and experimenting with new technologies to better understand the evolving landscape of cybersecurity.

 This space is where I share my journey, projects, and insights on cybersecurity, programming, and hacking.
 Feel free to explore and reach out if you share the same passion! 🌟`;